 This business model works because people don’t have a frame of reference for what goes into a tenant screening report.

 For example, if you went invited to a Thanksgiving dinner, and were presented these two option, which would you choose?

 Most people would be willing to wait for option B because they have a frame of reference when it comes to the quality of tv dinners vs. homemade dinners.

-It’s different when it comes to tenant screening services…
+It’s different when it comes to selecting a tenant screening company…

 … many services offer instant background checks because landlords don’t have a frame of reference for background checks and will choose the instant service because it appeals strongly to the part of the brain that wants to max out the credit cards.

-A Frame of Reference for Tenant Screening Services:
+A Frame of Reference for Tenant Screening Reports: